kreatolinux/src/man/kpkg_run.5.md

 ## OPTIONAL VARIABLES
 * **epoch**: Only use when versioning logic fails for the package.
 * **no_chkupd**: Disables auto-updating through chkupd.
 Default is `false`.
+* **extract**: Controls whether source archives are automatically extracted before building.
+Default is `true`.
+Set to `false` for packages that handle extraction manually or don't need it.
+* **autocd**: Controls whether kpkg automatically changes into the extracted directory after extraction.
+Default is `true` when `extract` is `true`, and `false` when `extract` is `false`.
+When enabled and there is exactly one directory after extraction, kpkg will automatically `cd` into it.
 * **replaces**: Specifies packages that this package replaces.
 * **opt_depends**: Optional dependencies for the package, with description after colon.
 * **conflicts**: Specifies packages that conflict with this package.